Jan Standonck: Last years

 He used the time in exile to continue preaching and he founded schools, based on the rule of the Collège de Montaigu in various towns, including his hometown of Mechlin, Breda and his old University of Leuven.
 Later he founded one at Beauvais, where he was canon of the Cathedral.
 In Brussels he preached to the Archduke Philip of Austria and he visited the Brothers at Windesheim and Gouda.
 Louis XII, under pressure, relented in 1500, signing very fulsome testimonial on 17 April.
-On 21 August that year, Pope Alexander VI formally agreed to the rules Standonck had set out for his colleges and the following year, he set out to visit new ones at Valenciennes, Leyden and Harlem, as well as re-Mechlin.
+On 21 August that year, Pope Alexander VI formally agreed to the rules Standonck had set out for his colleges and the following year, he set out to visit new ones at Valenciennes, Leyden and Haarlem, as well as re-Mechlin.
 In 1502, he received one vote for the Bishopric of Paris, but wisely did not follow this up.
 He tried to convert another heretic, but this time he failed, but he had not lost his typically medieval taste for litigation.
 In 1503, he took one of the College masters (Jacques Almain) to court for leaving, taking some students with him.
 They were ordered to return.
 He later fell ill with a fever, so bad that the doctors insisted he take some meat, which he did.
 He echoed St Francis of Assis in welcoming the fever bouts with "Welcome, Sister Fever!".
 He recovered a little but had a relapse in early 1504.
 He died during the night of 4 and 5 February, aged 50, and was immediately buried without ceremony at the door of the chapel, so that people could walk over his grave.
 The inscription was "Souvenez-vous du pauvre homme Standonck"—remember the poor man, Standonck.